Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 \subsection{\NAME{} Achieves SLM Orchestration Where Existing Methods Fail}

 To evaluate whether our proposed \NAME{} can successfully orchestrate SLMs, we test it against the same baselines from Section~\ref{sec:comparison}.
 We use Mistral 8$\times$7B, LLaMA 3.1 8B, and Gemma 2 27B~\citep{gemmateam2024gemma2improvingopen} as base models.
 We implement the \NAME{} as follows.
 First, we generate three rounds of answers with a temperature of 0.3.
 Next, we compute a confidence score by counting how often the most common answer appears across these rounds.
 The final answer for each model is chosen as the most frequent one; in the case of a tie, we select the answer from the model with the highest validation accuracy.

-We evaluate three types of baselines.
-First, we measure the accuracies of individual models and report the best-performing ones.
-Next, for comparison with existing discussion-based methods, we include LLM-Debate~\citep{du2023improvingfactualityreasoninglanguage}, Mixture-of-Agents~\citep{wang2024mixtureofagentsenhanceslargelanguage}, and Multi-Agent Verification~\citep{lifshitz2025multiagentverificationscalingtesttime}.
-We follow the original workflow designs and prompts described in their papers.
+\looseness=-1 We evaluate three types of baselines.
+First, we measure the accuracies of individual models and report the best-performing ones. \homehl{Second, we apply self-consistency to each of the three base models independently, reporting the best-performing result as the \textit{Single-Best-SC} baseline.} Next, for comparison with existing discussion-based methods, we include LLM-Debate~\citep{du2023improvingfactualityreasoninglanguage}, Mixture-of-Agents~\citep{wang2024mixtureofagentsenhanceslargelanguage}, and Multi-Agent Verification~\citep{lifshitz2025multiagentverificationscalingtesttime}.
+We follow the original code and prompts described in their papers.
 Experiments are conducted on three benchmark datasets: MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, GPQA~\citep{rein2023gpqagraduatelevelgoogleproofqa}, and GSM8K~\citep{cobbe2021trainingverifierssolvemath}.

 \looseness=-1 \paragraph{Results} Table~\ref{tab:composition-combined} summarizes the results.
 In our experiments, we find that for SLMs, existing orchestration methods do not consistently outperform the strongest individual base models or self-consistency approaches.
 In contrast, our \NAME{} generally achieves an accuracy gain.
 Compared with other approaches, our method yields up to a 13.4\% improvement on MATH, up to 8.8\% on GPQA, and up to 7.0\% on GSM8K.
 These results demonstrate that the \NAME{} itself provides a clear advantage over alternative orchestration approaches at the architectural level.